NEGU93/cvnn/docs/data_analysis/monte_carlo_analyzer.rst

 .. py:method:: box_plot(self, epoch=-1, library='plotly', key='val_accuracy', showfig=False, savefig=True, extension='.svg')

     Saves/shows a box plot of the results.
+[BOX-PLOT]_

     :param epoch: Which epoch to use for the box plot.
 If :code:`-1` (default) it will use the last epoch.
     :param library: string stating the library to be used to generate the box plot.
 Either `plotly <https://plotly.com/python/>`_ or `seaborn <https://seaborn.pydata.org/>`_